 Winter Fuel Payments

-The payments are not available to anyone in prison, hospital, or who has been living in a care home for over 12 weeks and also gets Pension Credit, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance for a couple.
+The payments are not available to anyone in prison, hospital, or who has been living in a care home for over 12 weeks and also receives Pension Credit.

 Council tax reduction

 You could be entitled to a Council Tax Reduction if you live in England, Scotland or Wales.
 There is a different scheme for people living in Northern Ireland.